Learn Embroidery the RSN Way from the Comfort of Home

-New this summer, rsnonlinecourses.com is a state-of-the-art online learning platform that brings the RSN to you, no matter what your location as long as you have an internet connection.
-The program has launched with two initial courses, Introduction to Jacobean Crewelwork and Introduction to Blackwork, taught by RSN Tutors Deborah Wilding (pictured) and Helen McCook, respectively.
-A further four courses will launch between now and the end of the year.
+Now, rsnonlinecourses.com is a state-of-the-art online learning platform that brings the RSN to you, no matter what your location as long as you have an internet connection.
+The program originally launched with two courses, Introduction to Jacobean Crewelwork and Introduction to Blackwork, taught by RSN Tutors Deborah Wilding (pictured) and Helen McCook, respectively.
+Four additional courses have also been added including Goldwork, Whitework, Silk-Shading, and Canvaswork.

 The course program uses market-leading online learning technologies with video instruction, step-by-step written and photographic guides, and the ability to interact with other students on each course, to ask questions, and share individual progress.
 Each course includes an exclusive kit of materials that is shipped to students so that they can follow each lesson at home and create a beautiful piece of embroidery.

 The Royal School of Needlework is the international center of excellence for the art of hand embroidery, based at the magnificent Hampton Court Palace in London, England.
 While the RSN offers a thriving education program of over 150 in-person short courses at different venues around the world, this new step into online learning will allow an even wider global audience to enjoy the art of hand embroidery.